Sprint National Anaesthesia Projects (SNAPs)

 SNAPs are observational clinical research studies which aim to recruit a large number of patients in a short time period

 The Sprint National Anaesthesia Projects (SNAPs) are delivered by the NIAA Health Services Research Centre on behalf of the College.
-They provide important data on common elements of anaesthetic practice and have international reach, with SNAP2 taking place not only in the UK but in Australia and New Zealand.
+They provide important data on common elements of anaesthetic practice and have international reach, with SNAP2 and SNAP3 taking place not only in the UK but in Australia and New Zealand.

 The SNAPs are only possible due to the fantastic enthusiasm and engagement of collaborators across the UK, including anaesthetic trainees and their Trainee Research Networks.
 Since SNAP2, individuals who contributed data to the project are listed as collaborators in PubMed.